 5. Use the Enter key to send WhatsApp messages

 How often do you write multiple lines of text in a single WhatsApp chat message?
-Surely not very much.
+Surely not very often.
 As such, the Enter key on your phone is not really of much use.
-However, there is an option in WhatsApp that lets you use the Enter key on the Android virtual keyboard to send messages instead of having to press the Send button in WhatsApp.
+There's an option in WhatsApp, however, that lets you use the Enter key on the Android virtual keyboard to send messages instead of having to press the Send button in WhatsApp.

 To enable the option, go to 'Chat preferences' within the Settings menu and check the 'Enter is send' box.
 This option is not available in the iOS version of WhatsApp.